Why Your Bonus Check Looks Smaller Than Expected

 - No local taxes: Unlike some states, NC cities don't impose additional taxes on bonuses

-- Flat rate simplicity: 4.5% state rate makes calculations straightforward
+- Flat rate simplicity: 4.25% state rate makes calculations straightforward

 - Retirement planning: Consider North Carolina's favorable treatment of retirement income when planning

 Understanding bonus taxation helps you make informed decisions about compensation negotiations, tax planning, and financial goal setting.
 While the initial withholding may seem high, remember that this is often a conservative approach that may result in a tax refund, depending on your overall tax situation.
+Our North Carolina Cost of Living Guide shows how bonuses fit into your overall budget.